StrangeBeeCorp/docs/docs/thehive/setup/installation/step-by-step-guide.md

 ## :fontawesome-solid-folder-tree: File storage
-For standalone production and test servers ,we recommends using local filesystem.
-If you think about building a cluster with TheHive, you have several possible solutions: using NFS or S3 services ; see the [related guide](./3-node-cluster.md) for more details and an example with MinIO servers.
+For standalone production and test servers, we recommends using local filesystem.
+If you think about building a cluster with TheHive, you have several possible solutions: using NFS or S3 services; see the [related guide](./3-node-cluster.md) for more details and an example with MinIO servers.

 === "Local Filesystem"
     To store files on the local filesystem, start by choosing the dedicated folder (by default `/opt/thp/thehive/files`):